theia-ide/theia-apps/README.md

 At the moment Theia is still in [the active development](https://github.com/theia-ide/theia#roadmap).
 It is recommended to use [`theiaide/theia:next`](#typefoxtheianext) image to have a look at the current state.

 This script pulls the image and runs Theia IDE on http://localhost:3000 with the current directory as a workspace.
+The option of `--init` is added to fix the [defunct process problem](https://github.com/theia-ide/theia-apps/issues/195).

-    docker run -it -p 3000:3000 -v "$(pwd):/home/project:cached" theiaide/theia:next
+    docker run -it --init -p 3000:3000 -v "$(pwd):/home/project:cached" theiaide/theia:next

 You can pass additional arguments to Theia after the image name, for example to enable debugging:

-    docker run -it -p 3000:3000 --expose 9229 -p 9229:9229 -v "$(pwd):/home/project:cached" theiaide/theia:next --inspect=0.0.0.0:9229
+    docker run -it --init -p 3000:3000 --expose 9229 -p 9229:9229 -v "$(pwd):/home/project:cached" theiaide/theia:next --inspect=0.0.0.0:9229

 ### Image Variants